 Maddie Sheets (Hoover, ’16) graduated from Columbia College (Chicago) in the Spring of 2019 with a BA in Musical Theater.
 She graduated in just 3 years.

-Mayte Gomez-Cruz (North, ’16) worked at Camp Kesem at the University of Iowa in the summers of 2018 and 2019, to support kids who have a parent dealing with cancer.
+Mayte Gomez-Cruz (North, ’16) is currently working in a prestigious Music Therapy Internship at the Ann & Robert H. Lurie Children’s Hospital of Chicago.
+Mayte worked at Camp Kesem at the University of Iowa in the summers of 2018 and 2019, to support kids who have a parent dealing with cancer.
 She was a member of the University of Iowa’s production of the operetta “H.M.S.
-Pinafore,” by Gilbert and Sullivan, during the Spring 2017 semester.
-Mayte will be a senior studying Music Therapy.
+Pinafore,” by Gilbert and Sullivan, during the Spring 2017 semester, and was cast in “The Light In the Piazza” for Spring 2020.

-Jeni Martin (Hoover, ’14) was a guest intern Teaching Artist during the 2017 City Voices Summer Music Academy.
+Jeni Martin (Hoover, ’14) is currently teaching in the Des Moines Public Schools as a music teacher.
+She was a guest intern Teaching Artist during the 2017 City Voices Summer Music Academy.
 Jeni graduated in Spring 2019 with degrees in music education, vocal performance, and music theater from Waldorf College.